-Cambridge, Mass., December 5, 2016 — H3 Biomedicine Inc., a biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai's global Oncology Business Group, announced today that data from the company’s lead cancer program were presented at the 2016 American Society of Hematology (ASH) Meeting in San Diego, Calif.
+Cambridge, MA — H3 Biomedicine Inc., a biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai's global Oncology Business Group, announced today that data from the company’s lead cancer program were presented at the 2016 American Society of Hematology (ASH) Meeting in San Diego, Calif.
 The oral presentation detailed pre-clinical findings from the company’s lead cancer compound, H3B-8800, demonstrating its potential efficacy in models of spliceosome mutant myeloid malignancies including a novel patient-derived xenograft system for chronic myelomonocytic leukemia (CMML).

 Also collaborating in this program along with H3 Biomedicine, were additional cancer research groups from Memorial Sloan Kettering Cancer Center (New York, NY) and Moffitt Cancer Center, (Tampa, Fla.).

 “The data presented at ASH highlights the continued progress of our H3B-8800 program and establishes the clinical rationale for development of the compound in myeloid malignancies which has recently begun clinical trials,” said Markus Warmuth, M.D., Chief Executive Officer and President of H3 Biomedicine.
 “Approximately 50% of myelodysplastic syndrome, secondary AML and CMML patients harbor a spliceosome mutation and these populations are in need of new treatment options.”

 H3’s ASH presentation provides an overview of the pre-clinical discovery of H3B-8800, an orally available modulator of the SF3b complex that shows potent splicing modulation in vitro and preferential cell killing of spliceosome mutant cells.